Stocks end higher after Fed meeting minutes, strong job data

+Stocks on Wall Street closed broadly higher Wednesday after wavering for much of the day as investors weighed the minutes from the Federal Reserve's latest meeting of policymakers and welcomed encouraging data on job openings.

-Stocks on Wall Street shed some of their gains in afternoon trading Wednesday after minutes from the Federal Reserve's last meeting of policymakers underscored how the central bank remains determined to keep rates high to crush inflation.
+The major indexes rallied following a government report showing that job openings increased more than expected in November.
+Stocks then shed some of their gains after the minutes from the Fed meeting last month underscored how the central bank remains determined to keep rates high to crush inflation.

+The S&P 500 rose 0.8% after having been down 0.2% in the early going.
+The Dow Jones Industrial Average rose 0.4% and the Nasdaq composite added 0.7%.
+Small company stocks outpaced the broader market, lifting the Russell 2000 index 1.2% higher.

 The Fed raised its key short-term interest rate last month for the seventh time in 2022 and signaled more hikes to come.
 Still, the increase was smaller than those announced after its previous four meetings, reflecting signs that inflation, while still high, has been showing signs of easing.